 Some veggies are tricky to grow, others very straightforward; the queen is one of the easy ones.
 Plant the seed in a box in early spring and keep them in a warm spot; drill out the seedlings, water and wait for two months.
 That's it; oh, and bit of watering and weeding.

-Plant the young seedlings about 18" apart, possibly covering them with little hats for the first week.
+Plant the young seedlings about 18 inches apart, possibly covering them with little hats for the first week.
 Closer together if you have problems with cutworms and other bugs.
 Keep a few plants back to replace any that don't thrive.

 Water daily if there is no rain until they start to thrive.

-Always start your gardening day with our lower back exercises; digging trenches and bringing out wheelbarrows of compost is all hard work.
+Always start your gardening day with our lower-back exercises; digging trenches and bringing out wheelbarrows of compost is all hard work.

 The cure is prevention; planting broccoli.

 You might like to consider

 Despite a severe hailstorm the broccoli is doing great.
 Small heads are starting to form.

 is always a factor in the veggie garden; hot spells, drought and hail

-Far more than from hail and lightening though, nitrogen fixation bacteria in the roots of legumes like pole beans provide most of this essential element to our growing broccoli plants.
+Far more than from hail and lightening though, nitrogen fixation bacteria in the roots of legumes like pole-beans provide most of this essential element to our growing broccoli plants.

-It needs a pump unless you have a sloping property to give you a good head of water; irrigating from a trickling hose is an unnecessary and dull chore.
+It needs a pump unless you have a sloping property to give you a good-head of water; irrigating from a trickling hose is an unnecessary and dull chore.

 Perhaps this rainwater harvesting model that I used may interest you.

-Oops, I don't have a photo of how to steam broccoli, despite doing it so often; here's the broccoli soup instead.
-And homemade bread; it takes me five minutes every other day using our bread machine to make the finest low GI bread.
+Oops I do not have a photo of how to steam it, despite doing it so often; here is the broccoli-soup instead.
+And with homemade loaf which takes me five minutes every day using our small oven to make the finest low GI bread.

 HOW TO GROW BROCCOLI

-Sample chapter one.
+Sample chapter one from A Family Affair, my fourth-book.
 Jan Jansen ...